 Example #5 – A toxic manager or co-worker uses subtle tactics to ostracize you from a group and make you feel isolated, alone and unsupported.
 Another form of triangulation.
 They’ll force fake rapport and warmth with other workers, pretend to be having great fun with them, whilst always ignoring you and excluding you from any group interactions or banter.
 They’ll also quickly shoot you down if you do try and join the group fun.
 A common tactic among sociopathic managers especially; see our article on the sociopath-empath-apath tried for a good conceptual framework of how they pull this off.

 Comments – Again, the crucial point here with disordered people is that the context of the situation (isolating and ostracizing you, making you feel alone and excluded) is more important than the content (whether they even like the people they are co-opting into their childish mind games).
-Oftentimes, they don’t even like these other people (they often despise them), but they’re still happy to use them in the games they are playing to isolate and target one scapegoat in particular by pretending to be friendly and warm.
+Oftentimes, they don’t even like these other people (they often despise them and see them as “useful idiots”), but they’re still happy to use them in the games they are playing to isolate and target one scapegoat in particular by pretending to be friendly and warm.
 The fact that so many apathetic bystanders are so easily taken in by this act and can’t see this is what the sociopath/narcissist is doing also contributes to this dynamic, and is a disappointing truth we have to face up to.

 Turning This Dynamic Back on Toxic Communicators